 E. Intended Use of Early Retiree Reinsurance Program Proceeds

-In completing this item, please be aware that the ERRP regulation specifies that the sponsor must use the proceeds under this program for the following purposes: (1) To reduce the sponsor’s health benefit premiums or health benefit costs, or (2) To reduce health benefit premium contributions, copayments, deductibles, coinsurance, or other out-of-pocket costs, or any combination of these costs, for plan participants.
+In completing this item, please be aware that the ERRP regulation specifies that the sponsor must use the proceeds under this program for the following purposes: (1) To reduce the sponsor’s health benefit premiums or health benefit costs, or (2) To reduce health benefit premium contributions, copayments, deductibles, coinsurance, or other out-of-pocket costs, or any combination of these costs, for plan participants, or (3) To reduce any combination of the costs in (1) and (2).
 Proceeds under this program must not be used as general revenue for the sponsor.
 (See the ERRP regulation at 45 C.F.R. §149.200).
+In completing this item, please follow the instructions in the application.

 APPLICATION PART III: Banking Information for Electronic Funds Transfer